csvql/jcql/REPORT.md

    - This allows for a much more linear evaluation structure that is much easier to follow.
 Just like in most general purpose languages, an identifier only comes into scope for expression below its declaration.

-The word **Just** amplifies the simplicity of this langauge allowing it to be efficiently used for quick transofrmations of your csv input.
+The word **Just** amplifies the simplicity of this langauge allowing it to be efficiently used for quick transformations of your csv input.

 ## Features

 ### Import

 To use data stored in a comma separated values (csv) file, it first must be imported using the `import` command.
 In [Figure 3](#figure-3), first imported file, A.csv, has been aliased and can now be referenced as 'a' in the rest of the program.
-The second imported file, B.csv, is unaliased so has to be referred as 'B' in the program.
+The second imported file, B.csv, doesn't have an alias so has to be referred as 'B' in the program.
 JCQL imports allow the use of both relative and absolute paths.

 ### Joins